Trinadh-1506/Employee-Management/README.md

 # Employee Management system

-This is a project  used to manage the employees.
+This is a project  used to manage the employees in our institutes and organizations.

 # feature
 1)create
 2)read
 3)update
 4)delete

-this application supports the basic crud features to manage or alter the employees details
+This application supports the basic crud features to manage or alter the employees details

 # tools and techs used